foqueiroz/arcdocs.github.io/book/software/libraries/itac.md

-# Itac
+# ITAC

 Intel Trace Analyzer and Collector helps explore message passing interface (MPI) usage efficiency and identify communication hotspots, synchronization bottlenecks, and load balancing.

-Read more about itac on their [website](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-itac/top/get-started-with-itac-for-oneapi-on-linux.html).
+Read more about ITAC on their [website](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-itac/top/get-started-with-itac-for-oneapi-on-linux.html).

-## The itac module on the HPC
+## The ITAC module on the HPC

-The itac module can be loaded into your environment with the following command:
+The ITAC module can be loaded into your environment with the following command:

 ```bash
 $ module add itac
 ```

-The itac module is available on ARC3 and ARC4:
+The ITAC module is available on ARC3:

 ```{list-table}
 :header-rows: 1